yashwanthmg/yashwanthmg.github.io/README.md

 Hi there, I'm Yashwanth MG 👋
 </h2>

 I have a strong passion for my work and take pleasure in both planning and executing projects.
 My proactive approach is rooted in innovation, as I continually seek solutions to challenges.
 My extensive experience within the Amazon ecosystem has equipped me with valuable insights into processes, tools, LPs, and culture, enabling me to make effective contributions in my roles.
-My skillset encompasses CRM, negotiation, customer service, project management, and people management.
-I excel in organization and delegation, adapting seamlessly to new learning opportunities, and swiftly acquiring the software and skills necessary to excel in any environment. - <a href="https://github.com/yashwanthmg/res2223/blob/75c78666d79b3b2e7fac3f2f1dd384aa69e394f1/Main/Images/Yashwanth_Resume_Final_3.pdf" target="_blank" rel="noreferrer">View Resume</a>
+My skillset encompasses Data analyses, Dashboard building, Vibe coding and manymore.
+I excel in adapting seamlessly to new learning opportunities and swiftly acquiring the software and skills necessary to excel in any environment. - <a href="https://github.com/yashwanthmg/res2223/blob/75c78666d79b3b2e7fac3f2f1dd384aa69e394f1/Main/Images/Yashwanth_Resume_Final_3.pdf" target="_blank" rel="noreferrer">View Resume</a>

 ## 🌱 Experience